What is data fusion, and What is pansharpening?

 Why use R for Raster Analysis?
 Why not use Python or some other software?

 There is nothing wrong with using Python.
 You can certainly perform the same tasks in that language.
 However, performing raster analysis and geoprocessing is not a huge leap away from R's natural ability to work with matrices; R's primary function has traditionally been as a statistical, scientific, and data driven programming language.
-Since raster data is simply matrix data that has been given geographic context, it should be no surprise that R also works well as an alternative to other raster GIS softwares like TerrSet, ERDAS, or ENVI.
+Since raster data is simply matrix data that has been given geographic context, it should be no surprise that R also works well as an alternative to other raster GIS software like TerrSet, ERDAS, or ENVI.

 The data and the methods: